-SSO Identity Provider (IdP)

-Awingu allows SSO (Single Sign-On) integration with SaaS services.
+This feature allows you to do the opposite: When Awingu is set as Identity Provider it will acts itself as dentity Provider (IdP), as defined in SAML V2.0: Awingu allows SSO (Single Sign-On) integration with SaaS services.
 In case SSO is enabled, Awingu serves as Identity Provider (IdP), as defined in SAML V2.0.

 This allows you to:

-- Sign-in automatically to SaaS services when accessed via Awingu - Use your account on Awingu to sign-in on SaaS services
+- · Sign-in automatically to SaaS services when accessed via Awingu - Use your account on Awingu to sign-in on SaaS services